nathiboat/package-admin/README.md

 # do migration and seed all data
 $ php artisan migrate:fresh --seed

+# At this point the admin and password access will be added to the database and we can use this to access to the application.
+# email: admin@example.com
+# password: password

 # install js dependencies locally
 $ npm install